 - be comfortable working at heights (if they clean roofs, for example)

 - 0800 277 486 - www.careerforce.org.nz - email@example.com

 What are the chances of getting a job?

 Demand for cleaners is high because:

-- vacancies arise regularly as cleaners tend to stay in the role for a short time only, before moving to work that is less physical and more regular
+- vacancies arise regularly as cleaners tend to stay in the role for a short time only, before moving to less physical and more regular work

 - more cleaners are needed to service the growing numbers of workplaces that operate 24 hours a day